Learning logic programs by discovering higher-order abstractions

 Our goal is to perform \emph{optimal refactoring}:

-\begin{definition}[\textbf{Optimal refactoring}] Let ($P$, $A$, $T$) be a higher-order refactoring input and \emph{size} be a function that measures the size of a logic program.
-Then $Q$ is an \emph{optimal} solution to the refactoring problem when (i) $Q$ is a solution to the refactoring problem, and (ii) there is no $Q' \subset P \cup A$ such that $Q'$ is a solution to the refactoring problem and $size(Q') < size(Q)$. \end{definition}
+\begin{definition}[\textbf{Optimal refactoring}] Let $P$ be a logic program, $T$ be the head predicate symbols of $P$, and $cost$ be a function which maps logic programs to integers.
+Then $Q$ is an \emph{optimal} solution when (i) $Q$ is a solution to the refactoring problem, and (ii) there is no $Q' \subseteq P \cup \mathcal{A}(P) \cup \mathcal{I}(\mathcal{A}(P))$ such that $Q'$ is a solution to the refactoring problem and $cost(Q') < cost(Q)$. \end{definition}